Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

-- Download the Triple Zero emergency app—it could save your life.
+- Download the Triple Zero emergency app—to help identify your location.

-- Consider taking a satellite phone, personal locator beacon (PLB) or another form of communication into areas that do not have good mobile phone reception.
+- Consider taking a satellite phone, personal locator beacon (PLB) or another form of communication into areas that do not have good mobile phone coverage.

 - Take a first-aid kit and know how to use it.

 - Walk with care—know your limits and choose suitable walks.

 - Bring sufficient food and drinking water.